yuxuanzhuang/batter/docs/tutorial.rst

    If the ligand unbound from the binding site during equilibration, the run is marked as unbound and skipped during FE production.
 #. **Equilibrium analysis** - Find a representative frame from the equilibrated trajectory
    to start the FE windows from.
 RMSD analysis is also performed and saved in the equil folder.
+Adjust the bound/unbound cutoff via ``fe_sim.unbound_threshold`` if your system requires a different distance threshold.
 #. **FE window generation and submission** – λ windows are created based on the configuration.
 #. **FE equilbration** - very short equilibration runs to allow water relaxation